-The full eagle move takes all of the individual skills from the half eagle move and places them together as one skill.
-Ideally during the learning phase of your half eagles, you became comfortable with starting and stopping in each “slot”, now you are completing each half of the maneuver as one complete skill.
-The techniques described here will help you learn how to effectively put these moves together to complete the full eagle move.
+The Full Eagle move takes all of the individual skills from the Half Eagle, placing them together as one skill.
+Ideally, during the learning phase of Half Eagles, you became comfortable with starting and stopping in each “slot”.
+The Full Eagle requires that you are completing each half of the maneuver as one complete skill.
+The techniques described here will help you learn how to effectively put these moves together to successfully complete a Full Eagle.

-Prior to learning full eagles, you will need to be very comfortable performing the half-eagle maneuver in both “slots.”
-Essentially, a full eagle is the same a two half-eagles put together one after the other.
-It would be beneficial to begin learning this skill will the same person you are comfortable flying with when performing the half-eagle skill; this will provide for better all-around performance throughout.
+Prior to learning Full Eagles, you will need to be very comfortable performing the Half Eagle maneuver in both “slots.”
+Essentially, a Full Eagle is the same a two Half Eagles put together one after the other.
+It would be beneficial to begin learning this skill with the same person you are comfortable flying with when performing the Half Eagle skill; this will provide for better all-around performance throughout.

 You can first learn this maneuver solo prior to adding the second flyer if you wish.
-Set up will be on one side of the tunnel facing the center, the same set up as a half-eagle.
-Ensure that you are comfortable flying the entire movement from beginning to end and ideally beginning in both the sit-fly and head-down orientations.
+Set up will be on one side of the tunnel facing the center, the same set up as a Half Eagle.
+Ensure that you are comfortable flying the entire movement from beginning to end, beginning in both the Sit Fly and Head Down orientations.
 When you begin to fly with the second flyer, make sure you set up facing each other, at the correct altitude, and with the correct distance between you.

 Technique and Drills

-If you set up correctly and visualize the idea of placing two half-eagles together to complete the full eagle, then everything should go as planned.
-Begin in your most comfortable slot and perform one full eagle to a complete stop.
-Then, switch roles so that you begin in the opposite orientation and perform one full eagle to a stop.
+Set up correctly and visualize the idea of placing two Half Eagles together to complete the full eagle.
+Begin in your most comfortable slot and perform one Full Eagle to a complete stop.
+Then, switch roles so that you begin in the opposite orientation and perform one Full Eagle to a stop.

 Post-flight questions / suggestions